 Built in 2008, by C and G Boatworks Incorporated of Mobile, Alabama (hull #101) as the Capt.
 Jimmy T. Moran for the Moran Towing Corporation of New Canaan, Connecticut.

 She was the first tractor tug built for the Moran Towing Corporation by C and G Boat works.
+And, the sixteenth tractor tug placed in service to the Moran Towing Company.

 The tug was designed by Jensen Maritime Consultants of Seattle, Washington.
 Her design was was originally conceived for work in the Panama Canal however, that contract was never developed.
 The Moran Towing Corporation took an interest in the design, with the provision that an extra 8(ft) could be added for more engine room space.